open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 ## Configure the Data Streams to Transmit

 Connect a `SendMatOverSocket` operator to each of the electrophysiology data streams.
 This operator comes from the OpenEphys.Sockets Bonsai package.
-Make sure it's [installed and updated](xref:install-configure-bonsai).

 <!-- I'm not sure how to link to the reference as was done with other nodes <xref:Bonsai.Dsp.SelectChannels> -->